PiSupply/PaPiRus/README.md

 # Write data to the screen
 papirus-write "Some text to write"

-# Draww image on the screen
+# Draw image on the screen
 papirus-draw /path/to/image -t [resize | crop]

 # Clear the screen